Ms. Williamson has been captivating the hearts of readers for decades. Her heroes are strong and daring while the antagonists, diabolical!

 “You know, Uncle Marvin’s Will has a stipulation that I quit here and begin acquiring a college degree.
 I don’t get a lump sum—the money is being allocated to me in monthly installments.”
 Ellen reminds Kyle.

 “That ain’t such a bad thing.
 Means you’ll have a steady income and you’ll be receiving just enough to take care of that fancy house of yours without aid from your folks.”
 Kyle chimes in.

 “I know.
 Still, I’m going to miss working here.”
 Ellen laments.

 “That beau of yours must be pretty happy too.”
-Kyle thinks about Chad Emerson.
-He works for Russell’s Pharmaceuticals, a company owned by his brother Paul Russell.
+Kyle thinks about Chadwick Emerson Russell.
+He works for Russell’s Pharmaceuticals, a company owned by his elder brother Paul Lewis Russell.
 Paul is more the dynamic business tycoon while Kyle is more laid-back.